ExpressVPN vs. TunnelBear 2024: Is It Bear-ly a Competition?

 Read TunnelBear Review

-Both ExpressVPN and TunnelBear offer user-friendly interfaces across various platforms, including Windows, macOS, Android, and iOS.
-ExpressVPN also supports Linux, while TunnelBear offers limited support.
+Both ExpressVPN and TunnelBear offer apps across your standard platforms, including Windows, macOS, Android, and iOS.
+ExpressVPN also supports Linux, while TunnelBear offers limited support for Linux.

 ExpressVPN offers 24/7 customer service via live chat and email.
 Many of its users have reported a great experience with its customer service.
 Additionally, it has comprehensive guides for troubleshooting in its support center and its blog.

-Winner: ExpressVPN offers the whole package when it comes to customer service and versatile payment options.
-It offers 24/7 live chat and phone support as well as accepting multiple payment methods, including cryptocurrency for added privacy.
+Winner: It offers 24/7 live chat and phone support as well as accepting multiple payment methods, including cryptocurrency for added privacy.
 TunnelBear is very limited, only providing email support and basic credit card payments as well as Link.

 +